 Note A stored value is redeemed into a billing account specific to its country and currency.
 The redeemed value can be used only on apps (and in-app purchases) available in that market.

-Starting with Windows 8.1, Windows Store search and other methods of app discovery will leverage Bing’s advanced recommendation and relevance system.
+Starting with Windows 8.1, Windows Store search and other methods of app discovery leverage Bing’s advanced recommendation and relevance system.
 This valuable enhancement to Windows Store search means:

 Your apps are discoverable when they are searched for by name, feature, or content, making them more easily found by customers who are likely to be interested.